VILA-Lab/DRAG/README.md

 2. Change the following parameters in the `language_model.py` file:
 - The desired model names for each LLM (modify the class definitions)
-- The MAX_RETRIES variable based on the desired number of max retries for calling APIs
+- The MAX_RETRIES variable based on the intended number of max retries for calling APIs

 3. Run the following command in the terminal to execute the graph and evidence generation pipeline:
 ```bash